Learn how to plan and make a DIY herringbone accent wall. Our five-step process can help you transform a boring wall into an eye-catching accent wall.

 Step 3: Add Angled Boards (for Herringbone Pattern)

 Take a new board and cut a 30 degree angle at one end of it.
 Next, place the cut side of the board flush to one of your vertical boards.
 Then, mark where it hits the next vertical board.
 Finally, cut and dry fit this board to make sure it hits both ends snug.

 Make your template spacer board.
 Choose your desired spacing between the angled boards.
 If the spacing of your vertical boards is accurate, you should be able to take the board from step three and use it as a template to make all of the boards the same exact size.
 For the boards where the angle is backwards, take the first template board and flip it over.

 When you get to the top, place your 30 degree angled board where it should be placed.
 Draw a line where the board hits the ceiling and make a cut.

 Fill all of the seams and nail holes with plastic wood filler or DryDex spackling.
 Please note that you will need to have spackling wherever you don’t want a seam to show.
 Use your sanding block to sand the spackle.
 Run a bead of caulk between the sides of the trim and wall.
 Use your finger and push to smooth the bead in order to get a finished look.
 Wipe down any dust on the wall and vacuum the floor.
 Tape around the trim of the wall frame.

 Step 5: Paint the Wall

 Now you’re ready to paint your herringbone wall.
 Use a roller (size of your choice) and/or brush to paint the wall.
 Use whatever paint applicator that you desire to get your end result.

 You now have the five steps to make a herringbone accent wall.
-You can definitely make variations to my steps above.
-Your wall probably isn’t the same size as mine, so you won’t have the exact same results.
-I wish you good luck in making your accent wall!
+You can definitely make variations to our steps above.
+Your wall probably isn’t the same size as ours, so you won’t have the exact same results.

 Stick around for other great planning blog posts!